The many Knitting Needles can seem overwhelming. This guide was created to give you a better understanding.

 Knitters have found they knit more evenly.

 One thing to note is that most people have to go up a needle size to get their standard gauge.
+It’s crucial to test before taking on any new project with a differently shaped version.

 Hexagonal Knitting Needles